papersdclub/theclub/README.md

 **Paper: ["A Tutorial on Principal Component Analysis"](https://arxiv.org/pdf/1404.1100.pdf)**
 **Alternative link (if arXiv is down): [link](https://www.arxiv-vanity.com/papers/1404.1100/)**

+## June, 18, 2019

+The first deadline has passed!
+Only a few people were able to complete the paper and the quiz by the deadline.
+Also, based on data, I suspect that some of them tried the quiz before completed the paper - otherwise, I can't explain the answers selected for some of the questions. :) I have initiated discussion in the #general channel, so you can join or start your own - just make sure to prepend it with the keyword **papers_dclub**!

 ## June, 17, 2019

 And our first quiz is up and running!